firefox-devtools/debugger/docs/debugger-html-react-redux-overview.md

 -   <code>newTabs()</code> – This function is called from public/js/main.js and sets
     the action type to <code>ADD\_TABS</code>.
-The action is dispatched from the public/js/main.js when the Debugger.html is loading and displaying the main page or when starting to debug when a specific tab is selected.
+The action is dispatched from the public/js/main.js when debugger.html is loading and displaying the main page or when starting to debug when a specific tab is selected.